Sydney city skyline lit up during Vivid Sydney 2013.

 You don't have to go far to enjoy some of Australia's best pub-with-a-view dining experiences just head to the wharf at Manly.
 If you're looking for laid-back outdoor dining, check out Hugos Manly for a modern take on classic pizzas.
-Combine beer by the stein with pretzels at the Bavarian Bier Café, or chill on the waterfront deck at the Manly Wharf Hotel.
+Combine beer by the stein with pretzels at the Bavarian Bier Caf, or chill on the waterfront deck at the Manly Wharf Hotel.
 And don't miss the 4 Pines microbrewery just across the road.

 There's much more to this heritage-listed Art Deco hotel than the stunning harbour views.
 Take in all the bustle of the harbour and watch those who undertake BridgeClimb Sydney while you enjoy a glass of wine and a hearty modern Australian lunch or dinner in the bar.

 Live music, delicious seasonal menus and amazing harbour views this heritage hotel in Woolloomooloo has it all.
 Treat yourself with a sundowner on the balcony after a walk through the Royal Botanic Gardens nearby.